isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-10-19-docker-zero-to-hero.md

 title: Docker - Zero to Hero (with SpringBoot + PostgreSQL)
 categories: engineering
 author : Isuru Nuwanthilaka
+last_modified_at: '2021-04-11 21:05:20'
+tags: [CI&CD]
 ---

+Nowadays,we hear the word docker everywhere in the software development industry.
+I first heard about docker at the tech event TensorFlow Dev Summit Colombo in 2018.
+I still hear it almost every tech event I go.
+Therefore I thought to share some facts about docker here.

 <p align="center">
 <img src="{{ site.url }}/assets/img/docker-postgreSQL.jpeg"
      alt="docker-postgreSQL Logo"
      style="float: center;" />
 </p>

-Nowadays,we hear the word docker everywhere in the software development industry.
-I first heard about docker at the tech event TensorFlow Dev Summit Colombo in 2018.
-I still hear it almost every tech event I go.
-Therefore I thought to share some facts about docker here.

 ## We are going to talk about ?